YvonneChen22/final_project/Other-Research-Questions.md

 # Q1: Which country has the highest and lowest happiness score?

-In order to explore the distribution of ahppiniess score all over the world, we draw bar charts of happiness score for each year in descending order and categorize countries into different region. \## 2015 \### bar chat
+In order to explore the distribution of happiness score all over the world, we draw bar charts of happiness score for each year in descending order showing different region with color and legends.
+We also use heat map in world map to show the geographic distribution of happiness score over the world.

+## 2015

+### bar chat

 ``` r
 combined_happiness |>